Projects

 • Sanger sequencing 4 reactions (Eurofins): ~€30

-• Estimated total including cloud lab: ~€77
+• Estimated total including cloud lab validation: ~€77

 Group Final Project